kaylacrowder/HashiCorpSample/styling-guide-snippet.md

 # HashiCorp Engineering Writing Style

-Whether it is a blog post, technical documentation, or communication with users, HashiCorp has a particular writing style we do our best to adhere to.
+Whether it is a blog post or technical documentation, HashiCorp has a particular writing style we do our best to adhere to.

-It is important to note that these are _guidelines_.
-There are situations where violating these rules is sensible, acceptable, or required.
-However, try to adhere to these guides.

 ## Why?

-Having a consistent writing style and voice is what makes the HashiCorp brand strong and vibrant.
-There are a few reasons for the choices of our writing style.
-In particular:
+A consistent writing style and voice is what makes the HashiCorp brand strong and vibrant.
+There are a few reasons for our writing style choices.
+In particular, we want to optimize for:

-- **Optimizing for non-native speakers** - HashiCorp is a global company.
-We have users on at least 6 continents, many of whom do not speak English (the primary language of the company and our writings).
-Translation tools are not very smart, but even literal translations do not mean the same thing in different colloquialisms.
+- **Non-native speakers** - Literal translations do not mean the same thing in different countries or regions.

-- **Optimizing for 2am, half awake operators** - Many HashiCorp tools are in the path of downtime.
-While we strive to make the best tools in the world, sometimes they fail.
-Having flowery sentences is not helpful when trying to get a system back online.
+- **2am, half awake operators** - Flowery sentences is not helpful when trying to get a system back online.

-- **Optimizing for our own time** - When we write in the same style, we can spend more time focusing on the content and body of a pull request or documentation change, instead of pointing out small style inconsistencies.
+- **Time efficiency** - When we write in the same style, we can spend more time focusing on the content.

-- **Optimizing for product transitions** - A user who is familiar with the Consul documentation that chooses to adopt Vault should not feel as though they need to learn an entire new language just to read the docs.
-This helps our overall adoption strategy.
+- **Product transitions** - A user who is familiar with the Consul documentation that chooses to adopt Vault should not feel as though they need to learn an entire new language just to read the docs.

-## Guiding Principles
+## Guiding principles

 The majority of our principles are guided by experience and user feedback.
 As a high-level set of rules, we follow [Orwell's 6